facile-it/facile-it.github.io/content/blog/eng/continuous-deployment-from-gitlab-ci-to-k8s.md

 toc: true
 ---

-In the last month, I'm working on two different PHP projects here at Facile.it: the first one, which is new and still in development, I decided to adopt **GitLab CI** for the build, since we use GitLab CE for our Git repositories; I then created a continuous deployment pipeline for the staging environment, directly to a **Kubernetes cluster**; leveraging **Docker Compose** to make the configuration easier.
+In the last month, I'm working on two different PHP projects here at Facile.it: in the first one, which is new and still in development, I decided to adopt **GitLab CI** for the build, since we use GitLab CE for our Git repositories; I then created a **continuous deployment pipeline** for the staging environment, directly to a **Kubernetes cluster**, leveraging **Docker Compose** to make the configuration easier.

 After, I decided to start migrating a previous, internal project of mine to the same approach, since it's currently in production with a dumb approach that provokes some downtime during deployments; on the contrary, **doing a rolling deployment with Kubernetes is surprisingly easy**!